jameshanlon/cheese/cheese/pages/testimonials.md

 On this page, we've collected some representative feedback from customers who've had a internal home survey.

+## From the 2019/20 surveying season (phase 5)

+- *"Well - I am staggered.
+I've just had a 3 hour walk around my house and we've identified cracks, leaky windows, chimney stuff, a bay window letting in damp and an unnecessary vent - venting in mountains of cold which no longer needs to be there.
+This is going to save me mountains once I've done the work.
+Well done Boycee and Richard - so professional."*

 ## From the 2018/19 surveying season (phase 4)

 - *"Boycee and Trisha were lovely and the thermal imaging experience was